-Many challenging behaviours are effective ways for a person with learning disability to control what is going on around them or a means to display that their needs are not being met.
+Many different types of challenging behaviour are effective ways for a person with a learning disability to control what is going on around them (or a means to display that their needs are not being met).
 There is no single cause for challenging behaviour, but environment, relationships, discomfort and frustration are all common reasons.
 People with a disability are more likely to show challenging behaviour in order to express themselves.